difuria/Advent-Of-Code/Challanges/2024/Day 6/README.md

 You need to get the guard stuck in a loop by adding a single new obstruction. **How many different positions could you choose for this obstruction?**

+Your puzzle answer was `1984`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **